Barbara Blondeau: Legacy

-Since her death there have been several showing of her work.
+Since her death there have been several showings of her work.
 Colleagues at the Philadelphia College of Art a Memorial Exhibition in 1976, and a traveling Exhibition followed.
 A Catalogue, Barbara Blondeau 1938-1974 featured works from the Exhibition and an essay was published by Visual Studies Workshop in the same year.
 In 1984, her strip prints were on display at the Laurence Miller Gallery in New York and the same gallery presented a second show entitled Permutations in 2010.
 Several group shows have included her photography after her death.
-Blondeau’s Archive is held at Visual Studies Workshop in Rochester, New York.
+Blondeau's Archive is held at Visual Studies Workshop in Rochester, New York.

 Barbara Blondeau's esteemed friend and student, David Lebe, has been actively working on developing her legacy with the Philadelphia Museum of Art.
-Lebe worked closely with Blondeau throughout his career up until she was diagnosed with cancer and passed away.
+Lebe worked closely with Blondeau throughout his career up until she was diagnosed with cancer and died.
 After she passed, Lebe was a critical aspect in putting together the Memorial Exhibition and editing a catalog of Blondeau's work.
 Blondeau's stylistic influences are evident throughout his work with the inclusion of experimenting with different forms, such as hand coloring, photograms, and light drawings.
 Additionally, the recurring themes of death and sexuality are relevant through his works that were inspired by her as well.

 In addition to showing her works, the Philadelphia College of Art has created The Barbara Blondeau Memorial Grant, which is awarded to students of Photography and Animation on basis of merit.